meetings/developer-docs/data-api/resources/meetings/README.md

     {
         "id": s,
         "is_draft" : 0|1,
-        "title": s, // transitionally title_string, in the future title_value
+        "title": s, // transitionally title_string, in the future title_value, do not use this yet "title_string": s,
-        "title_string": s,
-        "location": s, // transitionally location_string, in the future location_value
+        "location": s, // transitionally location_string, in the future location_value, do not use this yet "location_string": s,
-        "location_string": s,
         "date_string": s,
         "time_string": s,